Canada Skilled Immigration Points Calculator

 Canada has been following a points system for quite some years.
 The eligibility of immigrants is decided on various points such as age, language, education and work experience.
 You will be given points based on your profile.

 Your Canada immigration points would have a significant impact on your ability to immigrate to Canada as a permanent resident.
-To apply for a Canada PR visa, you must score at least 67 points on different eligibility requirements.
-Your application will be a point-based framework based solely on the six factors mentioned below:
+To apply for a Canada permanent residency, you must score at least 67 points on different eligibility requirements.
+Your will be assessed on a point-based framework based solely on the six factors mentioned below:

 Factor 1: AGE